The Centre for Human Rights, University of Pretoria, will host a one-week intensive short course on Disability Rights in an African context.

 - Apply the CRPD to selected areas

-- Understand development of disability as a human rights issue as the African regional and sub-regional levels
+- Understand the development of disability as a human rights issue as the African regional and sub-regional levels

 - Understand and apply the intersection between the human rights and cultural aspects of disability in an African context